MicrosoftDocs/quantum-docs/articles/user-guide/language/Expressions/valueliterals.md

 ## Literals for struct types

-Values of a [struct type](xref:microsoft.quantum.qsharp.typesystem-overview#available-types) are constructed by using the `new` statement.
+Values of a [struct type](xref:microsoft.quantum.qsharp.typesystem-overview#available-types) are assigned when you create a new instance, using either the `new` statement or the constructor created by the compiler.

 For example, if `IntPair` is a `struct` defined as